jxtngx/lightning-lab/README.md

 ## Overview

 Lightning Pod is a template Python environment, tooling, and system architecture for artificial intelligence and machine learning projects.
-The examples culminate with an [app](https://lightning.ai/JustinGoheen/apps/01gcfpsrmb3cb4x9bc6sqvhazs) deployed to the Lightning Cloud platform
+The project examples culminate with an [app](https://lightning.ai/JustinGoheen/apps/01gcfpsrmb3cb4x9bc6sqvhazs) deployed to the Lightning Cloud platform.

 <details>
   <summary>Core AI/ML Ecosystem</summary>